YAG Laser Procedure

 What is a YAG Capsulotomy?

-A YAG capsulotomy is a laser treatment used to improve your vision after development of a posterior capsular opacity (PCO).
+A YAG capsulotomy is a laser treatment to improve your vision after developing a posterior capsular opacity (PCO).
 Developing a PCO is a common occurrence following cataract surgery.
 The YAG Laser capsulotomy is a simple, commonly performed procedure that is very safe.

 What Happens During a YAG Laser Capsulotomy?

-A YAG Laser Capsulotomy is a laser procedure where the eye is dilated, giving the doctor a view of the protein buildup behind the implanted lens.
+During YAG Laser Capsulotomy, the eye is dilated, giving the doctor a view of the protein buildup behind the implanted lens.
 The YAG laser clears protein film to restore vision.

 During cataract surgery, a new artificial lens was placed inside the lens capsule within your eye.
 In many patients, the capsule thickens after surgery and becomes cloudy.
 This interferes with the light's ability to reach the back of the eye.

-In a YAG laser procedure, the doctor applies a laser beam to the capsule.
-This creates a small hole in the center of the capsule, which lets light through, restoring clear vision once again.
+The doctor applies a laser beam to the capsule in a YAG laser procedure.
+This creates a small hole in the capsule's center, letting light through, and restoring clear vision.

 What does YAG stand for?

-No. You may go about your daily routine, take your medication(s) as directed and you can eat your normal meal(s) before your procedure.
-There are no eye drops you need to take, but if you take eye drops for other reasons you may continue to do so.
-You will notice that your vision may be blurry for a few hours due to your eye being dilated and you may notice new floaters in your field of vision (this will eventually decrease over a period of time).
+No. You may go about your daily routine, take your medication(s) as directed, and you can eat your regular meal(s) before your procedure.
+There are no eye drops you need to take, but if you take eye drops for other reasons, you may continue to do so.
+You will notice that your vision may be blurry for a few hours due to your eye being dilated, and you may notice new floaters in your field of vision (this will eventually decrease over a period of time).
 These floaters never actually go away, but they do gradually settle down by gravity over a few months.